soitgoes511/soitgoes511.github.io/_posts/2021-07-12-influx_to_postgres.markdown

 So, a brief outline of what the script should do:

-1. Create a time constraint of one hour since I will be taking snapshots every hour of everyday
+1. Create a time range/constraint of one hour since I will be taking snapshots every hour of everyday
 2. Query InfluxDB using those created time constraints
 3. Handle as much of the transformation as I can during the query, e.g. Aggregate, Pivot and Drop columns
 4. Save query return to pandas dataframe
-5. Drop final un-wanted columns, convert timestamp into datetime64 and make dttm index
+5. Drop final un-wanted columns, convert timestamp into datetime64 and make dttm an index
 6. Push dataframe to postgresql instance, appending onto table if it exists

 This script will only execute once, therefore, since I am taking one hour snapshots, I need